StephanosPSteer/Aubrushli_images/README.md

 ![aub_imgs10](https://user-images.githubusercontent.com/26924183/229897060-d5e84860-6106-4145-8c3d-056911e1a565.png)

 Ta da!! although here you see some of the failings, this is meant to be a medium shot but it is wide most of the time and obviously some of the other issues with SD are apparent e.g. artefacts and multiples.
+Nevertheless in my opinion even if you can't immediately get a good storyboard image, just the sselection of images gives ideas for set design, wardrobe and possible shot selection, not to mention possibly pitch decks.

 ![aub_imgs11](https://user-images.githubusercontent.com/26924183/229897543-3b2cca9f-0af5-448e-80ae-fc2c1b86a404.png)